 The BBF has a strong history of supporting programs that advance access to legal services, improve fair administration of justice and help expand public understanding of the law.
 BBF grant-making revenue comes from three sources: the Massachusetts IOLTA Program, the annual John & Abigail Adams Benefit and the BBF's own funds.
+Read stories of our community impact through grant making.

 The BBF Grants Committee reviews grant applications during the annual grant cycle and makes funding recommendations to the Board of Trustees for approval.
+In 2013, the BBF awarded $900,000 in grants to 28 legal services providers.
+Read the press release.

 Committee members are appointed by the BBF president and come from all sectors of the legal community (private bar, corporate counsel, legal services, academia).
 In addition, they have: